tatianegercina/FinTech/01-Lesson-Plans/22-DeFi/2/LessonPlan.md

 By the end of the class, students will be able to:

-* Implement a given smart contract specification into real solidity code.
+* Implement a given smart contract specification into real Solidity code.

 * Integrate the contract with a JavaScript/HTML/CSS front end.

-* Deploy a bundled dApp to Github Pages.
+* Deploy a bundled dApp to GitHub Pages.

-* Customize and deploy a landing page for projects on Github Pages.
+* Customize and deploy a landing page for projects on GitHub Pages.

 ---